oribarilan/fliq/README.md

 def zip(*iterables: Iterable) -> 'Query'
 ```

-Yields tuples of the items of the iterable with the input iterables.
+Yields tuples of the elements of the query with the input iterables.
-The iteration stops as soon as one of the input iterables is exhausted.
+The zipping stops as soon as the smallest of the iterables and the query is exhausted.

 Example: